GregUtas/robust-services-core/README.md

 ## Building an executable

-RSC requires C++11.
+If you don't want to build RSC, debug and release [executables](docs/RSC-Executables.md) are provided with each [release](https://github.com/GregUtas/robust-services-core/releases/latest).

-RSC is currently implemented on Windows, where it runs as a console application.
-However, it defines an abstraction layer, in the form of generic C++ _.h_'s and platform-specific _.cpp_'s, that should allow it to be ported to other systems fairly easily (the targets for Linux are currently being developed).
-Debug and release executables, for 32-bit and 64-bit Windows, are provided with each [release](https://github.com/GregUtas/robust-services-core/releases/latest).
+RSC requires C\++11 and is implemented on Windows, where it runs as a console application.
+However, it defines an abstraction layer, in the form of generic C++ _.h_'s and platform-specific _.cpp_'s, that should allow it to be ported to other systems fairly easily.
+The targets for Linux are currently being developed.

 The directories that contain RSC's source code, and the dependencies between them, are listed in the comments that precede the implementation of